AaryaMody1301/Sentiment-Analysis-for-Product-Reviews/README.md

 - Binary classifications (e.g., 0/1, where 1 = positive, 0 = negative)
 - Text labels (e.g., "good"/"bad", "pos"/"neg", etc.)

+## Large File Processing

+The application includes specialized features for handling large CSV files efficiently:

+### Memory-Efficient Processing

+- **Chunk-based CSV Reading**: Processes files in smaller chunks (default 10,000 rows per chunk) to manage memory usage
+- **HashingVectorizer**: Uses a memory-efficient alternative to TF-IDF vectorization with no vocabulary limit
+- **Incremental Learning**: Trains the model progressively on each chunk using `partial_fit()` method
+- **Real-time Progress Tracking**: Shows progress bar and estimated completion time for long-running operations

+### Automatic Column Detection

+- Intelligently identifies text and sentiment columns based on:
+  - Column name patterns (e.g., "review", "text", "sentiment", "rating")
+  - Content analysis (text length, number of unique values)
+  - User can override the detected columns if needed

+### Batch Prediction on Large Files

+- Upload a CSV file with multiple reviews for bulk processing
+- Process and predict in chunks to handle files of any size
+- Download results as a CSV file with predictions and confidence scores
+- View a preview of results before downloading

+### Performance Considerations

+- For a 350 MB CSV file with typical review text:
+  - Processing time: Depends on CPU and disk speed (typically 10-30 minutes)
+  - Memory usage: Generally under 2 GB, even for very large files
+  - Recommended: At least 4 GB of available RAM for smooth operation

+### Usage Tips for Large Files

+1. Start with smaller chunk sizes (5,000-10,000) for machines with less memory
+2. Use a lower number of features (2^17 or 2^18) if memory is constrained
+3. If processing is very slow, consider using a smaller sample of your data first to test settings
+4. Enable lemmatization only if needed as it's more computationally expensive than stemming

 ## Dataset Format

 The application expects CSV files with at least two columns: